 10. Donate what you don’t need or use frequently

 Here at Metro, we believe in doing the right thing.
 That means donating little-used items that may be of benefit to other families this holiday season.
 Reach out to local charities, or even list your belongings in the “Free” section of Craigslist.
+Once the holidays are over, keep you home looking organized and clutter-free by renting a storage locker to keep seasonal and holiday decor safe throughout the year.

 The holidays are a special time of year.
 It’s when we gather together with family and friends to celebrate the year that was and look ahead to the year to come.